richelbilderbeek/bianchi_et_al_2017/README.md

 ## Usage

-If you have all prerequisites installed, you should be able to create all figures by typing `make full ; make`.
+If you have all prerequisites installed, you should be able to create all figures by typing `make`.
 All necessary data will either be downloaded (such as the human proteome) or is included in the folder `data/` (such as the transmembrane domain predictions).

-Be aware that the HLA binding predictions can take several hours.
-It can be useful to speed up the process by running e.g. 'make -j 8' to run 8 jobs in parallel.

 ### Run test

 ```
-make clean
 make test
-make
 ```

 ### Run full

 ```
-make clean
 make full
-make
 ```

+:warning: to produce figure 4b, modify the Makefile by hand :warning

+Be aware that the HLA binding predictions can take several hours.
+It can be useful to speed up the process by running e.g. 'make -j 8' to run 8 jobs in parallel.

 ## Prerequisites